Folkwise-io/spoc-evaluation-framework/framework.md

 * Organizational - :heavy_check_mark:
 * Community - :heavy_check_mark:

 ### Jobs that fit this archetype

+* Product manager
+* Project manager
+* Dev manager
+* Scrummaster
+* Business analyst
+* Marketing manager
+* Non-technical Leadership
+* Jobs that fit their existing skillset

 ### Common jobs given to this archetype that actually don't fit them

+* Manual QA
+* Team lead
+* Software Developer
+* Software Architect

 ------

 ##  Fledgling :seedling:

+Fledglings have studied software development and have built several projects of varying sizes, maybe as part of their coursework.
+Many software development bootcamp graduates fall into this category.
+They may be building their portfolio of projects and working towards their first software development jobs.

+Many fledglings eventually land their first software development job, although most take on non-technical or semi-technical roles.
+Some move out of the software development industry altogether, following their passion or their curiosity to greener pastures.

 ### Traits

 * Schooling - :heavy_check_mark: